cerbero90/laravel-enum/README.md

 }
 ```

-And we set the permissions cast on our Eloquent model:
+and we cast the permissions in our Eloquent model:

 ```php
 use Cerbero\LaravelEnum\CasesCollection;